kirull1/videocloud/memory-bank/systemPatterns.md

   - Proper error handling and loading states
   - Support for pagination and lazy loading of replies

+### User Channel Pages System
+- Comprehensive channel management:
+  - Users can create and customize their own channels
+  - Each user can have only one channel
+  - Channels have customizable properties (name, description, custom URL, theme color)
+  - Channels display user's videos and analytics
+  - Channels have different tabs for videos, about, analytics, and settings
+- Database design:
+  - One-to-one relationship between users and channels
+  - Foreign keys to users with cascade deletion
+  - Unique constraint on customUrl to prevent duplicates
+  - Counter fields for totalViews, subscriberCount, and videoCount for efficient display
+  - Timestamps for creation and updates
+- User interface components:
+  - Channel detail page with tabs for different sections
+  - Channel list page for browsing channels
+  - Channel creation page with form validation
+  - Channel analytics with charts and metrics
+  - Responsive design with proper spacing and styling
+- State management:
+  - Centralized channel store for managing channel data
+  - Proper error handling and loading states
+  - Efficient caching of channel data
+  - Support for optimistic updates

 ### Reactions System
 - Comprehensive reaction management:
   - Users can like or dislike videos